hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 whereas [ac] has its own facilty for interpreting/inferring formal parameters, the [ze] will do so in this way:

-  1) every formal operation defines a "scope set".
+  1) every formal operation defines a :#scope-set.

      regardless of which "bundled modality" we are in, any formal operation defines a [#031] "selection stack". from this stack